General Program Information

 Is an interview required for acceptance into the MACC program?

-Competitive applicants typically have an overall (or last 60 hrs) GPA of 3.25+ and a GMAT score of 570+ (50th percentile).
-These are not specific admissions requirements, however, as each applicant is evaluated individually and assessed on the admission committee's view of their potential to excel in our program.
-If you would like to have a pre-application workup performed to provide you a personalized view of your admissions potential, please email us a copy of your unofficial transcript(s) and exam scores to email@example.com.
+Competitive applicants typically have an overall (or last 60 hrs) GPA of 3.35+ and a GMAT score of 570+.
+If you would like to have a pre-application review performed to provide you a personalized view of your admissions potential, please email us a copy of your unofficial transcript(s) and exam scores to firstname.lastname@example.org.

 Financing Your Degree